avalluri/slog/README.md

 ## Overview

 A very lightweight logging interface  written in C++.
 There are no additional dependencies other than C++11 STL.
-It supports very simple thread-safe API for logging into the console (standard output, standard error) and to a file.
+It supports a very simple thread-safe API for logging into the console (standard output, standard error) and to a file.
 It also supports writing logs to multiple targets.

 **Terminology**